Faculty and Staff Members at Pforzheimer Honors College NYC

 Feel free to email us your questions/concerns!

 Madison is a Psychology major and Women and Gender Studies minor set to graduate with the Class of 2018.
 She is originally from Kearny, New Jersey, and loves all things Broadway, superheroes, and sushi.
 Besides her job as a Student Aide for the Honors Office, she is very active in the Honors Council and serves as its Vice President.
-She is currently a member of Dr. Leora Trub's on campus research team.
+She is currently a member of Dr. Leora Trub's on campus research team and is a volunteer with the Trevor Project.